 The culture of Mexico has undergone a tremendous transformation over the past few decades and it varies widely throughout the country.
-Nearly half of the population (112.3 million) lives in cities, but smaller rural communities still play a strong role in defining the country’s collective vibrant community.
+Many Mexicans live in cities, but smaller rural communities still play a strong role in defining the country’s collective vibrant community.

 Languages of Mexico

 The overwhelming majority of Mexicans today speak Spanish.
 According to the CIA, Spanish is spoken by 92.7 percent of the Mexican population.
 About 6 percent of the population speaks Spanish and indigenous languages, such as Mayan, Nahuatl and other regional languages.
 Indigenous Mexican words have even become common in other languages, including English.
 For example, chocolate, coyote, tomato and avocado all originated in Nahuatl.

 Religions of Mexico

 "Much of Mexican culture revolves around religious values and the church, as well as the concept of family and inclusiveness," said Talia Wagner, a marriage and family therapist in Los Angeles.
 Around 82 percent of Mexicans identify themselves as Catholic, according to the CIA, although many have incorporated pre-Hispanic Mayan elements as part of their faith.
 Christian denominations represented include Presbyterians, Jehovah's Witnesses, Seventh-Day Adventists, Mormons, Lutherans, Methodists, Baptists and Anglicans.
 There are also small communities of Muslims, Jews and Buddhists.

 Values of the Mexican People